 Since I only make about $1400 a puppy in immediate "profit" on a $2000 puppy sale, in order to cover these basic yearly expenses

 to continue to breed healthy and good quality dogs, I would have to sell no less than 31 puppies at $2000 to break even.

 That is zero profit.
 That means that all of my time and energy was for free.

-So when you look on my site and you see that I charge $1200-$1500 per puppy in a litter of 8, don’t look at that price as $16,000 profit in
+So when you look on my site and you see that I charge $2000 per puppy in a litter of 8, don’t look at that price as $16,000 profit in

 my pocket so I can live a life of luxury, because that’s far from the truth.
 Look at that cost as an investment in the best quality puppy that

 can provide for you and your family from dogs that are loved, well cared for with great personalities and true aussie temperament

 Realize that you are paying for everything that was involved in getting your puppy here in the world and you are paying for the next

 generation to be able to be as happy, healthy and well cared for as yours was.